ChocoFlan-117/skill.struck-python/README.md

-Code and notes are currently being organized and cleaned up.
-This repository only contains Python 3 from Skill Struck.
+This repository only contains Python 3 and Pygame from Skill Struck.

-Python 1 and 2 will be transferred over to this repository once properly sorted.

 For the unorganized code and notes: https://github.com/ChocoFlan-117/skillstruck-python